JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 # Composite types

-Composite types are called *records*, *structs*, or *objects* in various languages.
-A composite type is a collection of named fields, an instance of which can be treated as a single value.
-In many languages, composite types are the only kind of user-definable type, and they are by far the most commonly used user-defined type in Julia.
+A composite type is a collection of pairs of keys and values, and its instance of which can be treated as a single value.
+In many languages, composite types are the only kind of user-definable type.
+In Julia, it is possible to define also other types (primitive types, for example).
+However, composite types are by far the most used.

 In object-oriented languages, such as Python or Java, composite types also have named functions associated with them, and the combination is called an *object*.
 In Julia, all values are objects, but functions are not bundled with the objects they operate on.
 This is necessary since Julia chooses which method of function to use by multiple-dispatch.
 It means that the types of all of a function's arguments are considered when selecting a method, rather than just the first one.
 Thus, it would be inappropriate for functions to "belong" to only their first argument.
 Organizing methods into function objects rather than having named bags of methods "inside" each object ends up being a highly beneficial language design aspect.